 “What is straight?
 A line can be straight, or a street, but the human heart, oh, no, it’s curved like a road through mountains.” – A Streetcar Named Desire, Tennessee Williams

-Again, just like speeches, the key to successful vows is keeping them short, and memorable.
-Your registrar might impose a limit anyway, but you really do only need to say a few lines of carefully composed words to make a real impact here.
+Just like speeches, the key to successful vows is keeping them short, and memorable.
+Your registrar might impose a limit anyway, but you only need to say a few lines of carefully composed words to make a real impact here.
 Time yourself saying them – one- or two-minutes max is ideal.

 Err on the side of caution when it comes to being gushy and cheesy.
-Really think about what you’re trying to say and then tone it down a bit if it comes across as over effusive or cringe-worthy.
+Think about what you’re trying to say and then tone it down a bit if it comes across as over effusive or cringe-worthy.
 You can always whisper those sentiments to your new wife or husband during your first dance or in bed that night!
-And of course, never mention anything to do with what goes on in the bedroom, consider your audience as well as your partner.

-When you’re happy with your final draft, make sure to email it to your registrar to approve and check that it follows the rules.
-If you’re having a celebrant, it can be a good idea to send to them too, so they can understand the sort of tone you’re hoping to create during your wedding (if your vows are funny and jokey for example, they’ll want to reflect this vibe in their words too).
+When you’re happy with your final draft, email it to your registrar to approve and check that it follows the rules.
+If you’re having a celebrant, it can be a good idea to send to them too, so they can understand the sort of tone you’re hoping to create during your wedding (if you’ve written funny wedding vows are funny for example, they’ll want to reflect this vibe too).

-When your partner is out of earshot, practise saying your vows over and over, especially if you’ve included a quote that might not roll off the tongue as easily as your own words.
+Practise saying your vows over and over.
 Saying your vows out loud can help you to iron out any strange sentence structure or parts that don’t quite come across as you’d hoped.
-It’ll also really help on the day when you’re feeling emotional, as your brain will remember what words are coming next and help you get through them before the tears take over!
+It’ll also really help on the day when you’re feeling emotional, as your brain will remember what words are coming next.

-Now you’ve spent all this time and effort composing the perfect vows, you’ll want to remember them for the rest of your married lives, so consider having your vows immortalised into a beautiful gift that you can give to your new spouse after the wedding (or perhaps on your first anniversary as a paper gift – see more ideas here).
-There are lots of lovely ideas for turning your vows into a keepsake, from prints for your house to cufflinks and handkerchiefs.
+You’ll want to remember your vows for the rest of your married lives, so consider having them immortalised into a beautiful gift that you can give to your new spouse after the wedding (or perhaps on your first anniversary as a paper gift – see more ideas here).
+There are lots of lovely ideas from prints for your house to cufflinks and handkerchiefs.

 If you’re staring at a blank page wondering how on earth to start writing your vows, it can really help to look at some examples from former brides and grooms for inspiration.
 Here are some beautiful vow examples from real weddings that will help inspire you to write your own heartfelt sentiments.